 - Visual exam—the doctor may be able to see a trickle of fluid through the cervix, or a pool of fluid collected behind the cervix

-- A nitrazine paper test—the doctor puts a small amount of fluid on a piece of paper to see if it is amniotic fluid
+- Nitrazine paper test—the doctor puts a small amount of fluid on a piece of paper to see if it is amniotic fluid

 - Look at the fluid under a microscope to see if it is amniotic fluid

-- Ultrasound—using sound waves, the doctor examines the baby and amniotic sac to see if there is plenty of fluid and the baby is doing well
+- Ultrasound—to examine the baby and amniotic sac to see if there is plenty of fluid

 34 weeks or longer of gestation